 The goalkeeper may be seen as a player who doesn’t do much on the field but her role required her to develop skills in dribbling, quick reflex to block the ball and be able to jump and stretch.

 A young player should not be forced to take the position because she is still in the development phase.
-But you will soon find out if she is a good goalkeeper or she is best up at the front.
+But you will soon find out if she is a good goalkeeper or an outfield player.

 This happened to me, as the smallest kid around they keep forcing me to be the goalkeeper because everyone wants to be the striker.
 After a while, I lost interest and go elsewhere for fun.